cloudfoundry-tutorials/trycf/content/docs/push.md

 *And what didn't happen?*

 You didn't build an image with a tool like Docker (though Cloud Foundry supports Docker, too).
 You didn't install any runtimes or manipulate any file systems.
-You didn't manullay provision any resources like compute and storage.
+You didn't manually provision any resources like compute and storage.
 You didn't create and deploy a load balancer or reserve any ports.
 You didn't update routing tables or do any health checks.
 You just typed `cf push`.
 Pretty cool, right?

 Now that we have an app running, let's provision a database for it to use.